jamieskella/monkeyaisland.github.io/README.md

 ---

-## Annual Methodology
+## Methodology

-To maintain consistency across years, the following protocol will be observed for each annual generation:
+To maintain consistency across years, the following protocol will be observed for each generation:

-1. The same creative brief will be used each year, verbatim - no modifications, no added context, no hints from prior generations.
+1. The same creative brief will be used, verbatim - no modifications, no added context, no hints from prior generations.
-2. The game will be produced using the most capable generally available AI system at the time, in a single conversational session.
+2. The game will be produced using a generally available AI system at the time, in a single conversational session.
 3. No pre-written code, assets, templates, or reference material will be supplied.
 The system starts from the prompt alone.
 4. The output will be deployed as a publicly accessible web application.
 5. Each generation will be preserved in its original form alongside this document, creating a longitudinal record.